 Opening hours: Open every day at lunch and dinner time.

 Address: Av.
 Manuel Gomes de Almeida, 77, 4845-067 Gerês

 Nossa Senhora da Peneda

-The pilgrimage to Nossa Senhora da Peneda happens from 1 to 8 September of each year.
-The 5th and 6th September are the most important days with the eucharistic procession and Portuguese folk music.
+Every year, from the 1st to the 8th September, takes place a pilgrimage to Nossa Senhora da Peneda.
+The 5th and 6th September are the most important days of this festivity with the Eucharistic procession and Portuguese folk music.

 São Bento da Porta Aberta

-- 10, 11,12, 13,14 and 15 August: This is, by tradition, the biggest pilgrimage to S. Bento da Porta Aberta.
-On these days thousands of pilgrims go to the shrine to keep their promises.
+10th, 11th, 12th, 13th, 14th and 15th August: these are the days of the biggest pilgrimage to São Bento da Porta Aberta.
+On these days, thousands of pilgrims gather in the sanctuary to keep their promises.

 Booking central of the regions of Peneda-Gerês National Park: adere-pg.pt